na-na-hi/renget/archive/6wfys.md

 XPMSSE - the default all-in-one skeleton replacer most character mods use as a base.
 It [Requires](https://www.nexusmods.com/skyrimspecialedition/mods/44252) [Several](https://www.nexusmods.com/skyrimspecialedition/mods/54720) [Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/60363).
 *note: I **highly** recommend using the now available Basic version and leaving weapon styles to IED!
 You will not need the above script patches with Basic.*
 FK's Diverse Racial Skeletons - I consider this a must.
 There's a synthesis patcher if you're too lazy to update your race records.
 You'll want Improved Camera to really *feel* like a manlet/chad/quadruped.
+Make sure to load the plugin early as possible to avoid overriding gameplay changes, if using the Synthesis patcher.
 Faster HDT-SMP - It's up to date and has all the latest fixes.
 It's really not that difficult to get set up.

 ###Farming Equipment and Overgrown Housecats